fathzer-games/jchess-perft-dataset/README.md

 	List<PerfTTestData> tests = new EPDParser().read(stream, StandardCharsets.UTF_8);
 }
 ```
 Please note that the PerfTTestData class is from [com.fathzer:games-core library](https://github.com/fathzer-games/games-core).
-As the maven dependency to games-core is optional, you have to add the games-core artifact in your pom.xml.
+As the maven dependency to this library is optional, you have to add the games-core artifact in your pom.xml in order to run this example.

 ## How to parse [com.fathzer:games-core library](https://github.com/fathzer-games/games-core) files